qgis/QGIS-Documentation/docs/training_manual/create_vector_data/forms.rst

       :align: center

 #.
 Set its name to ``name``.
 #.
-Using the same approach, create another :guilabel:`Line Edit` and set its name to
+Using the same approach, create a new :guilabel:`Spin Box` and set its name to
    ``age``.
 #.
 Add a :guilabel:`Label` with the text ``Add a New Person`` in a
    bold font (look in the object *properties* to find out how to set